borisvicena/borisvicena/README.md

 # 💫 About Me:
-SoBware development student with 5-year track record of coding experience.
-Passionate about building intui$ve user<br>interfaces and web applica$ons.
-Hands-on experience in many diﬀerent languages and technologies but mostly<br>building apps in React, TypeScript and modern frontend technologies.
-Proven ability to manage diverse projects and<br>quickly adapt to new technologies and coding paradigms.
-Eager to contribute fresh ideas, collaborate with like-minded<br>people and grow alongside talented developers in dynamic tech environment.
-Noteworthy founder of GoSocial,<br>successfully managed social media strategies for 5+ clients.
+Software development student with 5-year track record of coding experience.
+Passionate about building intuitivd user interfaces and web applications.
+Hands-on experience in many diﬀerent languages and technologies but mostly building apps in React, TypeScript and modern frontend technologies.
+Proven ability to manage diverse projects and quickly adapt to new technologies and coding paradigms.
+Eager to contribute fresh ideas, grow my coding skills and collaborate with like-minded people.

 ## 🌐 Socials: